sari2270/recipes/README.md

 # recipes

 ## About The Project
-FOODIES -a  recipe website – great for keeping track of family recipes, mods to ones you find online, or have created yourself!
+FOODIES -a recipe web application – great for keeping track of family recipes, mods to ones you find online, or have created yourself!

 ## Features